sabertazimi/awesome-notes/computerScience/architecture/archBasicNotes.md

 Which would you rather have: 4 powerful brainiac cores, or 8 simpler in-order cores?
 When it comes to the brainiac debate, many vendors have gone down one path then changed their mind and switched to the other side.

+### Power Wall and ILP Wall

+Power usage goes up even faster than clock speed does (increasing clock speed by 20% with 50% more power usage, O(power) = `frequence * Voltage * Voltage`).
+Leakage current also goes up as the voltage is increased, leakage generally goes up as the temperature increases as well.
+The power and heat problems become unmanageable, because it's simply not possible to provide that much power and cooling to a silicon chip.
+Thus, going purely for clock speed is not the best strategy.

+normal programs just don't have a lot of fine-grained parallelism in them, due to a combination of load latencies, cache misses, branches and dependencies between instructions.
+This limit of available instruction-level parallelism is called the ILP wall.

+### Decoupled x86 microarchitecture

+Dynamically decode the x86 instructions into simple, RISC-like micro-instructions (μops, pronounced "micro-ops"), which can then be executed by a fast, RISC-style register-renaming OOO superscalar core.
+The pipeline depth of Core i*2/i*3 Sandy/Ivy Bridge was shown as 14/19 stages in the earlier section on superpipelining, it is 14 stages when the processor is running from its L0 μop cache (which is the common case), but 19 stages when running from the L1 instruction cache and having to decode x86 instructions and translate them into μops.

 ## Memory